RikuKunMS2/moonlight-ios-vision/README.md

     * Click on the "Signing & Capabilities" tab
     * Select your Team (Sign into Apple account if needed)
     * Change the "Bundle Identifier" to something unique.
+	* Remove the low latency entitlement from signing and capabilities because otherwise you'll need to manually enable it in the apple developer certificates section of a paid developer account for the bundle you chose above.
     * Select your registered Vision Pro in the target bar and click Play.